Dexamethasone Sodium PhosphatePronunciation

 In acute, self-limited allergic disorders or acute exacerbations of chronic allergic disorders, the following dosage schedule combining parenteral and oral therapy is suggested:

-Dexamethasone Sodium Phosphate injection, first day, 4 or 8 mg intramuscularly.
+Dexamethasone Sodium Phosphate injection, USP 4 mg/mL; first day, 1 or 2 mL (4 or 8 mg), intramuscularly.

 This schedule is designed to ensure adequate therapy during acute episodes, while minimizing the risk of overdosage in chronic cases.

 B. Intra-Articular, Intralesional and Soft Tissue Injection: